-- Avoid purchasing toys with sharp, protruding or projectile parts.
+- Think twice before purchasing toys with sharp, protruding or projectile parts.

-- Make sure children have appropriate supervision when playing with potentially hazardous toys or games that could cause an eye injury.
+- Make sure children are appropriately supervised when playing with potentially hazardous toys or games that could cause an eye injury.

-- Ensure that laser product labels include a statement that the device complies with 21 CFR (the Code of Federal Regulations) Subchapter J.
+- Check the labels of laser products for evidence that the device complies with 21 CFR (the Code of Federal Regulations) Subchapter J.

-- Along with sports equipment, give children the appropriate protective eyewear with polycarbonate lenses.
-Check with your Eye M.D. to learn about protective gear recommended for your child's sport.
+- If you give sports equipment, also give the appropriate protective eyewear with polycarbonate lenses.
+Check with your ophthalmologist to learn about protective gear recommended for your child's sport.

 - Check labels for age recommendations and be sure to select gifts that are appropriate for a child's age and maturity.